 As annoying as Windows, Apple, and Android system update notices can be, you should never ignore them.
 Many of these updates involve security patches that are vital to preventing ransomware and other malware from infiltrating your devices.If you’re still using an older OS that Microsoft no longer supports, like Windows XP, you are especially vulnerable to attack.
 Do yourself a massive favor and upgrade to a newer operating system.
 You should also keep all your software up-to-date, especially your web browsers and plug-ins.

 No, you should definitely not pay the ransom, nor should you try negotiating with the criminals behind the attack.

-While we’ve seen a few US state and local governments give in to cyber-hijacker demands, these are exceptions to the rule: only 17 percent of them have paid to recover their data from ransomware attacks.
+While we’ve seen a few US state and local governments give in to cyber-hijacker demands, these are exceptions to the rule: only a small share have paid to recover their data from ransomware attacks.